Balance is often described as a feeling of harmony.

 Strategies often suggested

 - Establish a timetable that works for you and stick to it.

 - Allow time for social and self-care activities as well as work commitments.

 - Learn how to say no to things

 - Make a list of your days activities to help establish what’s manageable

-Below you will find three common blocks (barriers and misconceptions) that slow down our progress when thinking about creating balance within our lives.
+Below you will find three common blocks (barriers and misconceptions) that slow down our progress when thinking about creating balance or managing time differently in our lives.

 I’m stressed, I don’t think balancing my time will help me and I don’t have time to think about it!